kdsalvy/Docker-Kubernetes/docker-kubernetes-springboot-demo/docker-kubernetes-springboot-demo/READ.md

-# Introduction to containerization using along with Kubernetes
+# Introduction to containerization using Docker along with Kubernetes

 ### Spring Boot Application
 A Simple Spring Boot application with only one API /rest/controller.